thin-edge/freertos-esp32-client/README.md

 ### Setting up the thin-edge.io device

-Since the ESP32 boadr needs to communicate with thin-edge.io over the network, the thin-edge.io instance needs to be setup to enable this communication.
+Since the ESP32 board needs to communicate with thin-edge.io over the network, the thin-edge.io instance needs to be setup to enable this communication.

 1. On the main device where the MQTT broker, tedge-mapper-c8y and tedge-agent, run the following commands to set the configuration: